Federated Learning#

 Some essential steps have to complete before performing federated learning.

-• Collect and register device information to the Octaipipe.
+• Collect and register device information with Octaipipe.

-• Prepare definition yaml of FL and related pipeline.
+• Prepare yaml configuration for FL and related pipeline.

 Steps and Results#